ArthurMan100/Manufacturing-Analytics-Demo/README.md

 ```
 This notebook:

--Retrieves raw QC data from PostgreSQL
+- Retrieves raw QC data from PostgreSQL

--Computes Cp (process capability) and Cpk (process centering)
+- Computes Cp (process capability) and Cpk (process centering)

--Stores the results in new metric tables
+- Stores the results in new metric tables

 Cp/Cpk are critical in manufacturing analytics: